DIT168-Group3/DIT168/web-visualization/README.md

 ./script.sh
 ```

 The Docker image is provided for amd64 platforms.
-To change to a different CID session, simply provide a different parameter in the script.sh file "--cid='YourChannel'"
+To change to a different CID session, simply provide a different parameter in the script.sh file in the following line:

 ```
-docker run --rm -ti --net=host -p 8085:8085 webgui --cid=111
+docker run --rm -ti --net=host -p 8085:8085 webgui --cid='YourChannel'
 ```

 If the port 8085 is occupied by some program on your machine than change --port parameter at the last line of the Dockerfile.